Troubleshooting Core Data

 objectWithID:.
 You may have passed an inserted object to another managed object context.

-Remedy: There are a number of possible remedies, depending on what was the root cause:
+Remedy: There are a number of possible remedies, depending on the root cause:

 Do not pass an inserted (not yet saved) object to another context.
 Only objects that have been saved can be passed between contexts.